codeGROOVE-dev/security/REPORT-POLICY.md

 # Vulnerability Reporting Policy

-## Philosophy

-We encourage security research and aim for full transparency with the community and customers on security issues.
+We encourage security research and strive for full transparency with the community and our customers regarding security issues.

 ## Scope